lyptt/chameleon/README.md

 A core goal of Orbit is to not deliver a curated timeline like popular locked down social networks.
 You will only ever see a chronological timeline, with the power to curate your timeline as you please.

+## Comprehensive REST API

+Orbit provides its own API that's easy for developers to consume and build applications and automations around.
+This will stand alongside the built-in federation functionality.

 # Planned Features

 ## Data portability built in